Breaking New Ground: Joint Special Operations University Taps Muma College of Business Educators in First-of-a-Kind Workshop

 "This may be what the Department of Defense looks like 10 years from now," he told the attendees.
 "That is why you're here, to help us get it right."

-David Ellis, resident senior fellow with JSOU, said the design-science field is emerging and needs to be fully understood to be successful.
+David Ellis, resident senior fellow with Joint Special Operations University, said the design-science field is emerging and needs to be fully understood to be successful.
 In the end, it could result in ways to avert open warfare.

 In the workshop were U.S. Special Forces' personnel, civil-affairs workers, planners and U.S. Agency for International Development executives along with representatives from the Department of State.
 There were a couple of West Point cadets also.

 The class split up into three groups over the three-day course to consider problems in Burkina Faso, a West African nation that has been wracked by civil unrest for the past 30 years.